A Traveler Guide to Cuban Slang: The Best Cuban Slang Words & Phrases

 Gringo

-The Spanish word Gringo is not just a popular Spanish slang word in Cuba but in all Latin America.
+The Spanish word Gringo is not just a popular Spanish slang word in Cuba but in all of Latin America.

-Gringo is one of the most common slang words in Latin American Spanish.
-So be sure you take note of this one if you are planning to travel to Latin America.
+So, be sure you take note of this one if you are planning to travel to Latin America.

 Pinga